karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ENTRYPOINT ["dotnet", "MyConsoleApplication.dll"]

 ```
-I works without any hitch.
+It works without any hitch.

 ### Scenario 2: Using the Artifacts Credential Provider

-That scenario is a real pain!
+That scenario is the real pain!

 We are running on windows containers so we cannot use the bash script to install the provider, instead of using the bash script we are going to use another script written in Powershell.
 That's not a problem at all because the nanoserver image comes with Powershell Core already installed.